Whanganui High School offers a wide range of extra-curricular activities for students to participate in.

 Who can join: All students are welcome to apply.

-When: Weekly meetings held during form time.
+When: Weekly meetings held before school.

 Event: There will be opportunities to be involved in a wide range of events throughout the year.